KonssnoK/pystlink/README.md

 - pip installer
 - proxy to GDB
 - and maybe GUI
-- support for ST-Link/V1 is NOT planed, use ST-Link/V2 or V2-1 instead
+- support for ST-Link/V1 is NOT planned, use ST-Link/V2 or V2-1 instead

 ## Install